 So what exactly do I need as far as gear?

 Each trek is different, and weather and climate always play a part in what kind of clothes you need.
 One thing that won’t change; however, is footwear.
 First, buy good socks.
-Get some Smartwool or something made out of merino wool.
+Get some something made out of merino wool.
 They will be your best friends.
 I still have and wear a pair of Smartwool socks that I bought for that Grand Canyon trek back in 2002.
 What about shoes and/or boots?
 I don’t particularly like boots.
 In fact, I don’t really like shoes.
 If I could wear flip flops or no shoes at all for the rest of my life, I’d be totally happy with that.
 But I did not grow up in a Nepalese village in the Himalayas, so sandals don’t really work for me as footwear while hiking.
 Luckily for me, my ankles are freakishly strong.
 I don’t know why, and I know I’m dooming myself to a sprained or broken ankle by writing this, but so be it.
 I don’t wear boots.
 I have a nice pair of hiking shoes that have worked fine for me while hiking in New Zealand, the Andes, and the Himalayas, so that’s what I’m sticking with.
 I’m not telling you not to wear boots.
 I’m just saying what works for me.
 Do the same for yourself.
 Get what works best for you, and for God sakes, break them in before you go.
 Whatever you buy, make sure that they’re waterproof.
 You will get rained on, and wet feet cause blisters, and blisters cause you to hate hiking.

 Is altitude a factor?

 Many times when going on a trek, altitude is a factor.
 If you don’t literally live in the mountains, you are going to have to acclimate.
 Don’t take this lightly.
-Remember that you are reading this guide because you aren’t terribly fit and your idea of a condiment is melted cheese.
+Remember that you are reading this guide because you aren’t terribly fit and your idea of a condiment is cheese dip.
 So don’t try to go all tough-guy out there and think you can dive right into a 4000 foot ascent on day one.
 If you’re going to be hiking in some serious altitude, plan a few days at a higher elevation in order to acclimate.
 And even though you are resting and preparing during these few days, don’t think of this as party time.
 You need to hydrate yourself.
 Again, wait until you’re finished, then you can rationalize those 13 beers and extra large order of gravy fries.
 And yes, feel free to use your favorite condiment on those fries.

 >> Read 8 Tips for Responsible Trekking